OKyne1/ot_genome_project/2_annotation_scripts/3_rage_classification/README.md

 This likely doesn't will only have a very minor influence.
 However, it may be worth considering in the future.

-### Modifications to make
-1. Make the code handle contigs
-2. Do I want to consider the edge case
-3. Break the code into more readable chunks
-4. It will also currently recognise a single integrase when it is next to another one (-->-->)

 ## Validating boundaries
 Boundaries identified are validated against the RAGE derived regions.
 Only those contained within this .bed file are kept for required gene testing.
 This step uses the package bed tools.